Master-Gamer-glitch/qubits-polaris-vibeathon/replit.md

 ## Overview

-Candela is a web-based intelligent coding assistant that provides code generation, modifications, and technical discussions powered by multiple state-of-the-art AI language models.
-The application allows users to interact with different AI models (GPT-4, Claude 3.5 Sonnet, and Gemini Pro) through a clean, developer-focused chat interface with sophisticated code rendering capabilities.
+Candela is a web-based intelligent AI chat application that provides conversations with multiple AI models (Perplexity Pro and Gemini) through a clean, dark purple-themed chat interface with text-to-speech capabilities.
+The application features Firebase authentication (email/password and Google sign-in) and stores chat history in Firestore for persistent access across sessions.

 ## User Preferences